nodeshift-archived/rhoaster/README.md

 ```

 In your test files, deploy and undeploy your application to whatever
 OpenShift instance you are logged into.
-This works with a local `minishift`
+This works with a local [code-ready-containers](https://developers.redhat.com/products/codeready-containers/overview) installation as well.
-cluster as well.

 Here is an example usage with `tape` and `supertest`.